mprego/mprego.github.io/_posts/2020-08-24-Blackjack_MC.md

 First, the recommended strategies were not optimal.
 Given the off-the-shelf policies performed better, the reinforcement learning methods likely needed more trials to converge on the optimal policy.
 Due to processing power and time limitations, it's not always possible to get enough trials to reach that optimal policy.
 This issue is  compounded by the next gap in game complexity.

 For this post, I picked a relatively simple version of blackjack that did not include any options to double down or split.
 In many variations of blackjack where these actions are allowed, it is advantageous for the player to use them in particular scenarios, which enables the average winnings to slightly increase.
-Furthermore, it'd be more advantageous to incoporate more data into the states that describe the remaining cards in the deck.
-Many blackjack games advertise how many decks are in play (from 1 to infinite via constant shuflfling), so there's likely some additional information and value in knowing the remaining cards in the deck.
+Furthermore, it'd be more advantageous to incorporate more data into the states that describe the remaining cards in the deck.
+Many blackjack games advertise how many decks are in play (from 1 to infinite via constant shuffling), so there's likely some additional information and value in knowing the remaining cards in the deck.

 ****